thingsboard/thingsboard.github.io/_includes/docs/reference/iot-platform-deployment-scenarios.md

 This scenario is ideal for organizations anticipating future growth and requiring a robust foundation that can scale out effortlessly.

-### Multi-AZ Microservices (Scenario C)
+### Scenario C (High Availability)

 This deployment option is designed for production instances requiring high availability and fault tolerance.
 Additionally, as a result of scaled amount of ThingsBoard and third-party services, it can handle higher operational loads and data ingestion rates with increased server capacity.

-This scenario is a direct upgrade to ["Single-AZ Microservices" option](#single-az-microservices-scenario-b), featuring multiple replicas spanned across different Availability Zones in horizontal scaling manner.
+This scenario is a direct upgrade to [Scenario B](#scenario-b-scalable-deployment), featuring multiple replicas spanned across different Availability Zones in horizontal scaling manner.
 Like it's preceding scenario, the architecture leverages AWS managed services that provide similar perks of minimalized operational overhead of infrastructure provisioning, patch management, and backup orchestration.
-Similarly to ["Single-AZ Microservices" option](#single-az-microservices-scenario-b), there are two distinct configurations optimized for varying data ingestion requirements.
+Similarly to [Scenario B](#scenario-b-scalable-deployment), there are two distinct configurations optimized for varying data ingestion requirements.

 #### Setup 1: Low-frequency telemetry rate